T-Python-2/LAB_FASTAPI_1/README.md

 # LAB_FASTAPI_1

-# Create an API to get info about students:
+# Create a new project that has API to get info about students:

 - Student Name
 - GPA